ozanbahadir/Hand-eye-Calibration/README.md

 This work is based on the research presented in the following papers:

--Continual Learning Approaches to Hand-Eye Calibration in Robots" -A Deep Learning-Based Hand-Eye Calibration Approach Using a Single Reference Point on a Robot Manipulator"
+-Continual Learning Approaches to Hand-Eye Calibration in Robots" -A Deep Learning-Based Hand-Eye Calibration Approach Using a Single Reference Point on a Robot Manipulator" [link url https://ieeexplore.ieee.org/abstract/document/10011774]